-Because AGP works based on one-dimensional kernels we can directly apply the methodology discussed in Section~\ref{Themodel} for any of the hyperpriors studied.
-Note that a direct extension of the SPDE model to two-dimensional settings will not allow us to employ the AR(1) hyperprior and benefit from its computational advantages.
+Because the AGP is based on one-dimensional kernels, we can directly apply the methodology discussed in Section~\ref{Themodel} for any of the hyperpriors studied.
+Instead, a direct extension of the SPDE model to two-dimensional settings will not allow us to employ the AR(1) hyperprior and benefit from its computational advantages.
 This is because a two-dimensional exponential covariance does not have a valid Markov representation.
 Furthermore, the additive and hierarchical structure of the model in equation~\eqref{eqn:hierarchicalSPDE_2_d} favours interpretability about the behaviour of the correlation in each dimension.